ravenlandpush/Ravenmask/README.md

 On the ravencoin network it is largely dependent on the trustworthiness of the party, and a 'proof of promise' can be exchanged within the respective ledger using the newly added ravencoin asset layer, however assets cannot be transfered conditionally, via script, or exchanged without intermediary (yet).

-One existing problem with Ravencoin is that its lack of an EVM (Ethereum Virtual Machine) and a lack of a scripting language natively within the execution of the chain, make it more difficult to create an autonomous contract that exists between two parties that can be automatically enforced.
+One existing problem with Ravencoin is that its lack of an EVM (Ethereum Virtual Machine) and a lack of a scripting language natively within the execution of the chain, make it more difficult to create an autonomous contract that exists between two parties that can be automatically enforced _whilst remaining decentralized_.
 This does however appear possible when consideration is made to the IPFS objects and hashes it contains.

 # Potential Solutions